mal0101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The 3-twofiles file contains a script that displays the content of /etc/passwd and /etc/hosts.
 -The 4-lastlines file contains a script that prints the 10 last lines of /etc/passwd.
 -The 5-firstlines file contains a script that print the 10 first lines of /etc/passwd.
+-The 6-third_line file contains a script that prints the 3rd line of iacta.